 On the occasion of my mom’s birthday I am posting a recipe that I have learned from her, and since she taught me to cook in Italian I will keep its original title: penne al salmone e vodka.
+A luscious pasta dish with a creamy sauce made with salmon, zucchini and vodka.
 The truth is, pasta comes in many shapes, but for salmon sauce you want to go with penne.
 That’s a match made in heaven.
 So think of pasta, perfectly al dente of course, swimming in a creamy sauce with salmon flakes and fried zucchini.
 Beautiful.

 - 300 g penne

 Mince the onion, warm up a frying pan with 1 tbsp of olive oil and stir fry the onion in it.
 After a few minutes, add the salmon.
 I used chunks (cheaper than fillets, and for this pasta sauce the shape doesn’t really matter), but fillets can of course work fine as well.
 Sprinkle the fish with some salt (I have used my all-time favourite for fish dishes, lavender salt).
 Sear the fish on medium heat until cooked through, then shred it with a fork.
 Set the heat on maximum and add the vodka.
 Stir the salmon continuously until the vodka has evaporated, then lower the heat to medium-low, pour the cream (I have used whipping cream 40% fat), cover with a lid and let simmer for about 5 minutes.

 In the meantime, take care of the pasta.
 I used penne as those are my very favourite type of pasta for this type of sauce.
 Once cooked and drained, the pasta will go directly into the pan where the salmon sauce is.